ucan-wg/spec/README.md

 Attenuations MUST be satisfied by matching the attenuated capability to a proof in the [`prf` array][prf field].

 Proofs MUST be resolvable by the recipient.
 A proof MAY be left unresolvable if it is not used as support for the top-level UCAN's capability chain.
 The exact format MUST be defined in the relevant transport specification.
-Some examples of possible formats include: a JSON object payload delivered with the UCAN, a federated HTTP endpoint, a DHT, or shared database.
+Some examples of possible formats include: a JSON object payload delivered with the UCAN, a federated HTTP endpoint, a DHT, or a shared database.

 #### 3.2.6.1 `prf` Field